 READ MORE: If you’re looking for more no cook camping meal ideas, click here!

 Eggs, Greek yogurt, hard cheese, meats, and some milk powders will have a full serving of protein.
 You can also increase the protein content of breakfast by adding seeds and nuts to the top of your toast, yogurt, oatmeal.

 What is a good breakfast protein beside eggs?

 Here are some ways and examples of high protein breakfast food ideas:

-- Find heartier breads with higher a protein count (look at whole grains and sprouted wheat options), then spread them with nut butters and a sprinkling of seeds and nuts on top
+- Find heartier breads with a higher protein count (look at whole grains and sprouted wheat options), then spread them with nut butters and a sprinkling of seeds and nuts on top

 - Greek yogurt (check the protein content), top it with seeds and nuts (chia, pumpkin, almond, shredded coconut, etc.)